VimDrones/Vimdrones-Docs/docs/setup.md

 </br>

 ## Pre-Flight Preparation
 * Battery preparation
     * Please prepare a sufficient number of batteries（more than the number of drones）
     * Please charge the battery fully（according to the flight time, the voltage is at less 8.2V)

 **Here are some tips for using batteries at low temperatures**
 1. Make sure the battery is fully charged before the flight.
 2. Fully preheat the battery to over 20 degrees.
 3. Battery preheaters are recommended.

 * Drone preparation
     * Please check the number the drones
     * Please check the airframe of the drones, especially for the propeller guard, propeller and the motor

-    How to check the propeller/motor?
-    When in the guided mode or manual control by RC, please check in the GCS.
-    GCS -> Vibration Status
-    --Drone X/Y/Z axis Vibration value should be under 30
-    --Clip value should be under 50 | 200 |

 <//br>